 Deacon: Wisdom!
-If no priest is Response: Give the blessing! present, these exclamations, blessing, and prayers are omitted.
+If no priest is present, these Response: Give the blessing! present, these exclamations, blessing, and prayers are omitted.
 The people sing "More honorable" or "Shine in splendor" Priest: Blessed is Christ our God, the One-Who-Is, always, now & ever & forever.
 Response: Amen.
 O God, strengthen the true faith forever and ever.
 Priest: O most holy Theotokos, save us.
-Response: More honorable than the Cherubim, and beyond compare more glorious than the Seraphim, who, a virgin, gave birth to God the Word, you, truly the Theotokos, we magnify.
+Response: More honorable than the Cherubim, and beyond compare more glorious than the Seraphim, who, a virgin, gave birth to God the Word, you, truly the Theotokos, we magnify. you, thury the mediokos, we magniny.